Appendix Cancer: Types, Symptoms, Causes & Treatment

 Treatments

 Surgery and drug treatment are the common options that objective medical attention employs in the treatment of the appendix cancer patient.
-Different criteria like tumor size and stage, extent of spread, patient's overall health, and most importantly, personal treatment desires define a particular treatment plan for each patient.
+Different criteria like tumor size and stage, extent of spread, patients overall health, and most importantly, personal treatment desires define a particular treatment plan for each patient.

 Surgical Treatment